supercede/naija-tour/README.md

 - Create/configure `.env` environment with your credentials

-- Run `npm run start` to start the server and watch for changes.
+- Run `npm run dev` to start the server and watch for changes.

 ## Getting Started